 Use Agile

-Requirements are unclear or will evolve with user feedback
+Requirements are not fully known and will change with user feedback

-Software products, digital services and innovation projects where learning through delivery is faster than upfront specification.
+Software products, digital platforms and innovation projects where learning through delivery is faster and cheaper than specifying everything upfront.

 Use Agile

-Speed to market and early value delivery are critical
+Speed to market matters and early value delivery cannot wait

-Agile delivers usable increments in weeks.
-When a competitor threat or market window exists, waiting for a complete Waterfall build is unacceptable.
+Agile delivers usable output in weeks.
+When a competitor threat or market window exists, waiting for a full Waterfall delivery cycle is simply not an option.

 Use Agile

-Agile depends on regular collaboration.
-If your customer or Product Owner cannot attend sprint reviews and refine the backlog, Agile ceremonies become empty rituals.
+Agile depends on regular collaboration with the customer or Product Owner.
+If they cannot attend sprint reviews or refine the backlog, Agile ceremonies become empty exercises with no value.

 Use Waterfall

-When scope is locked and changes would require renegotiating a contract, Waterfall's upfront definition and change control process is more appropriate.
+When scope is fixed and changes would require renegotiating a contract, Waterfall's upfront planning and formal change control process is the right fit.
+This describes most construction and infrastructure work.

 Use Waterfall

 You cannot pour a foundation and design the building at the same time.
-Physically sequential work maps naturally to Waterfall's sequential phases.
+On projects like EGA Head Office or Bateen Al Marina Hotel, physical dependencies make a sequential approach the only logical choice.

 Use Hybrid

-Project has fixed governance but uncertain delivery details
+The project needs fixed governance but the delivery details are uncertain

-Waterfall stage gates and business cases at programme level, with Agile sprints delivering work within each phase.
-The most common model in mature organisations in 2026.
+Waterfall stage gates and business cases at programme level.
+Agile sprints delivering the actual work within each phase.
+This is the most common model in mature organisations in 2026 and it works well when applied properly.

 📌

-The hybrid reality: In 2026, most large organisations use a hybrid model — Waterfall-style governance (business cases, stage gates, steering committees, budget cycles) around Agile delivery teams.
+The hybrid reality in 2026: Most large organisations now use a combination.
+Waterfall governance at programme level with Agile delivery at team level.
+Business cases, stage gates, steering committees and budget cycles sit alongside sprint teams delivering work iteratively.
 This is not a compromise.
-It is a mature recognition that governance requirements and delivery flexibility can coexist.
-PRINCE2 Agile and the PMI Agile Practice Guide both address this explicitly.
+It is the mature approach.
+PRINCE2 Agile and the PMI Agile Practice Guide both address this model directly.

 07 — Metrics